marcus-crane/utf9k/content/about.md

 I live in [Auckland, New Zealand](https://en.wikipedia.org/wiki/Auckland) where I work as a Lead Platform Engineer at [Halter](https://www.halterhq.com/).

 When I'm not computering at work, I tend to enjoy computering at home.

+I also volunteer for the New Zealand Council for Civil Liberties.